Interstellar-asyrn/Interstellar/README.md

 # DISCLAIMER
 > [!IMPORTANT]
+> This software/script is intended for educational purposes only and is distributed as closed source.
+> The source code is not available for public review or modification.
+> By using or distributing this software/script, you agree that the author(s) shall not be held liable for any damages, loss of data, or any other consequences arising from its use.
-> This script is provided for educational purposes only.
-It is distributed on an "AS IS" basis, without warranties or conditions of any kind, either express or implied.
-By using or distributing this script, you agree that the author(s) shall not be held liable for any
+> The software/script is provided on an "AS IS" basis, without warranties or conditions of any kind, either express or implied.
-> damages, loss of data, or any other consequences arising from its use.
-The user assumes all responsibility for any actions taken with the use of this script.
-Please ensure compliance with any terms of service, rules, or laws applicable to your use case.
+> Users are solely responsible for ensuring compliance with any applicable laws, terms of service, or regulations.